- SCU Home Page

 Freshman Summer Orientation Registration Begins: March 3

-* University Honors Program students are required to attend the second or third sessions.
+* University Honors Program students are required to attend the first or second.

-† University LEAD Scholars are required to attend the fourth or fifth sessions.
+† University LEAD Scholars are required to attend the second or third sessions.